 What Can You Do?

-Use a fruit sauce over pancakes and waffles instead of syrup.
+2. Use one of these healthy toppings over pancakes and waffles instead of syrup.

-Read labels.
-Buy canned vegetables and fruits with no added sugar.
+4. Read labels.
+When you buy canned or frozen vegetables and fruits, opt for those with no added sugar.

-Limit consumption of sweet treats and processed food.
+6. Limit (or eliminate) consumption of sweet treats and processed food.

 An added benefit of this milk is that it is dairy-free.
 Studies show that dairy products can contribute to many diseases, including obesity, among both adults and children.